 - Environmental Release form: Fill out this form if you release radioactivity into the sanitary sewer system or into a fume hood.
 Reports must be made to the Northeast Ohio Regional Sewer District twice yearly to ensure CWRU complies with EPA requirements.

-- External Transfer and SAIRC Form: Before transferring radioactive materials off campus, return these forms to the Radiation Safety Office.
+- External Transfer and SAIRC Form (Download and edit): Before transferring radioactive materials off campus, return these forms to the Radiation Safety Office.
 Contact Safety Services at 216.368.2907 for additional training before shipping material.

 - Internal Transfer: Before transferring radioactive material between Authorized Users within CWRU, this form must be delivered to the Radiation Safety Office.